Skip to content

 If you do have symptoms that are concerning you, book an appointment with your GP.
 They may order blood tests to determine whether you have a vitamin deficiency that needs to be treated.

-If you’re unsure your symptoms are worth a trip to the doctor, you can use our free Symptom Checker in the nib App and access a GP online via our partner hub.health
+If you’re unsure your symptoms are worth a trip to the doctor, you can use our free Symptom Checker in the nib App or access a GP telehealth consultation via our partner hub.health.

 Finding the right way to treat a vitamin deficiency